Reviewing literature for the research proposal

 Reading for research purposes focuses upon:

-- research outcomes─focus on central findings, central arguments or for central themes expressed within artefacts, summarising the substance of papers, books and artefacts to provide an accurate representation of the ideas and approaches in the discipline, used to lead up to and frame the originality of the research;
+- 'what is known'─focus on central findings, central arguments or central themes, summarising the substance of papers, books and artefacts to provide an accurate representation of the ideas and approaches in the discipline, used to lead up to and frame the originality of the research;

-- similarities and differences among approaches to the topic within the discipline─focus on whether this finding is similar to or different from other research and scholarship in the discipline, used to summarise accepted knowledge or approaches and to signal emerging or divergent findings or approaches in the field;
+- similarities and differences among approaches to the topic within the discipline─focus on whether this finding is similar to or different from other research and scholarship in the discipline, used to summarise and present an organised depiction of what is known or accepted and to signal emerging or divergent findings or approaches in the field;

-- research implications─focus on the implications arising from the central finding or argument for the field of practice, policy, methodology, theory or future research, may be used to draw conclusions about the efficacy of an approach and to frame the originality of the proposed research;
+- research implications─focus on the implications arising from central findings or arguments for the field of practice, policy, methodology, theory or future research, used to indicate what is at stake in the knowledge of the discipline or why it matters in relation to a given problem space; may also be used to draw conclusions about the efficacy of an approach and to frame the originality of the proposed research;

 - research methods─focus on identifying variables, measures, methods, modes of analysis, may be used to identify strengths and weaknesses in findings and arguments, shifts in discipline approach, or to justify current approach;